-Okaloosa County DUI Attorney
+Okaloosa County DUI Defense Attorneys

-We understand what’s at stake after a DUI arrest
+We Understand What’s at Stake after a DUI Arrest

-Step One: Preserving Your Ability to Drive
+Step One: Preserve Your Ability to Drive.

-Step Two: Review, Strategize, and Defend
+Step Two: Review, Strategize, and Defend.

-At Flaherty Defense Firm, we believe that a strong, proactive approach is always the best way to defend a DUI charge.
+We believe that a strong, proactive approach is always the best way to defend a DUI charge.
 We will carefully review all of the evidence against you and creatively look for ways to exclude or suppress evidence that is damaging to your case.

 What if I was in an accident after drinking and driving?

-DUIs in Okaloosa County are technical and complex
+DUIs in Okaloosa County are Technical and Complex

 The chart below summarizes some of the potential penalties if you are convicted of DUI in the State of Florida: